I see you are located in Ohio, but I live out of state. Can you help me with my travel plans?

 If you don’t charge fees, how do you make money?

 I am paid by the suppliers I represent as a travel consultant.
 I tell clients to think of me as a temporary employee of the supplier I am representing (such as Apple Vacations, Globus, Royal Caribbean, Celebrity, Holland America, etc.) , so they pay me for my time spent selling their product.
-This is in no way reflected in the quote I give you for your vacation - pricing is exactly the same whether you work with me or book on your own through the supplier's website.
+This is in no way reflected in the quote I give you for your vacation - pricing is exactly the same whether you work with me or book on your own through the supplier's website or 1-800 number.

 Are you able to get pricing I find on the internet?
 Do you get better deals?